 Misha Rehman (Lahore University of Management Sciences, Pakistan): Misha is passionate about Public International Law, Environmental Law, Human Rights, and Public Interest Litigation.
 Her interest in these fields has been largely due to her perception of the needs, rights, and privileges of the people of a Southern country like Pakistan.
 Misha is inclined towards working for the community in a manner that brings progress and well-being for a society that has long been suffering from multi-faceted impediments.
 With this in mind, she investigated the possibility of applying biocultural community protocols within her own local context, drafting a paper on the subject and providing legal advice to a local NGO in Pakistan.

 Mikey Salter (University of Georgia School of Law, USA): Mikey received his BA in Latin, Philosophy, and Classical Culture from the University of Georgia and is beginning his second year at the University of Georgia School of Law.
-He is studying environmental and international law and is the vice president of the Environmental Law Association and 2012 Red Clay Conference Co-Chair.
+At the time of his internship, he was studying environmental and international law and is the vice president of the Environmental Law Association and 2012 Red Clay Conference Co-Chair.

-Rob Wilson (University of Calgary, Canada): Rob’s current field of study thus far has been in general legal studies, however, he intends focusing on resource law, environmental law, and business law.
+Rob Wilson (University of Calgary, Canada): Rob’s field of study at the time of his internship was in general legal studies, however, he intended focusing on resource law, environmental law, and business law.
 He has completed both an honours BA and a Masters degree in political science and maintains a strong interest in international relations and political economy.
 While interning with Natural Justice, Rob did research on forestry issues, coastal marine resource management, and traditional healers in South Africa.

-Jenah Zweig (University of Georgia School of Law, USA): Jenah Zweig received her BA from the University of Southern California and is currently studying at the University of Georgia School of Law.
+Jenah Zweig (University of Georgia School of Law, USA): Jenah Zweig received her BA from the University of Southern California and at the time of her internship, was studying at the University of Georgia School of Law.
 Her work at Natural Justice focused on the Payment for Ecosystem Services scheme analysis regarding the Blyde River Hydropower Plant and traditional medicine.
 She also provided resource lists and other information for the Natural Justice website.
 As a 2009 Equal Justice Fellow and 2010 Red Clay Conference Co-Chair, volunteering at Natural Justice has served as a catalyst for a future in public interest work and environmental law at the international level.